 A - Since all of our meets are now run on "all-weather" surfaces, the only conditions that would warrant the cancellation of a track meet are severe winds, lightning, or extreme heat/cold.
 It is the responsibility of the meet director and the official starter for a meet to "make the call" about cancelling/postponing a meet or going ahead with a meet.
 The conditions that may affect this decision are generally not clear beforehand and often this information is not available until the meet director and official starter are at the meet location right before the scheduled start time for a meet.
 Unfortunately, this may mean that some people may be enroute to a meet or actually at the meet location when the decision to cancel/postpone a meet is made.
 Some of this uncertainty has been eliminated by the creation of the CYO Track & Field Advisory Board Hotline in 2009--your place for CYO Track & Field Meet and weather delays.
 The number is 513-395-8555, and it's updated frequently during inclement weather.

 Here are some other thoughts to consider: If it is raining moderately or even snowing lightly, a track meet can be run on an all-weather surface as long as the runners are not placed in a dangerous situation.
 The situations concerning extreme cold or extreme heat are more clearly determinable and as such may warrant the early cancellation/postponement of a meet.
 However, the presence of extreme conditions during the early afternoon before a Friday night meet may not warrant the cancellation of a meet.
 These conditions may clear up by meet time.
 All of us who have lived in Cincinnati know the cliche "If you don't like the weather in Cincinnati, just wait five miuntes.
 It'll change."
 Also, the threat of heavy rains or rains with high winds and/or lightning for the Greater Cincinnat area may or may not be present at the site of a track meet.
-We all are aware of situations when the weather conditions are frightening in Loveland, but nothing is happening around LaSalle.
+We all are aware of situations when the weather conditions are frightening in Loveland, but nothing is happening in Colerain Township.
 Since many weather conditions are fast moving, it may also be that a delay of 30-60 minutes will allow a meet to continue after the weather passes.
 In the case of lightning, the procedures are more clear.
 A meet is suspended for 30 minutes after the latest lightning strike is seen.

 Q- Why are athletes allowed to participate in only three events at a track meet?

 A - " Per the Ohio High School Athletic Association for grades 7 & 8 : In any one track and field contest , a participant may compete in a maximum of 3 events .
 The events may be any combination of track and field events including relays , or may be 3 track events or 3 field events.
 Participation limitation Penalty : An athlete who exceeds the participation limitation becomes an ineligible athlete.
 Per Federation Rules Penalty : All individual points, team points, and places earned by that competitor exceeding limits in the meet shall be forfeited and the competitor disqualified from further competition in that meet."
-CYO Track & Field adheres to the three event limitation rule for all athletes in all grades in CYO Track & Field.
+CYO Track & Field adheres to the three event limitation rule for all athletes in all grades of CYO Track & Field.